academic history

 I attended the University of Wisconsin - Madison for undergrad, where I majored in astronomy, physics, and mathematics with a minor in computer science.
 There I developed my interest in software development and data science, using my coding skills to build electromagnetic simulations and analyze observational data for the Tianlai Pathfinder array.

-I now attend the University of Maryland - College Park, where I completed my master's in astronomy and am currently in my second year of the Ph.
+I now attend the University of Maryland - College Park, where I completed my master's in astronomy and am currently in my third year of the Ph.
 D. program.
 I'm building on my experiences developing new analysis software for state-of-the-art computer simulations of the large-scale structure of the Universe.

 personal interests